emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `["allow all"]`

-  The access control rules for this listener.<br/>See: https://github.com/emqtt/esockd#allowdeny
+  The access control rules for this listener.<br />See: https://github.com/emqtt/esockd#allowdeny

 **listeners.tcp.$name.proxy_protocol**